bmwcarit/ramses-composer-docs/basics/android_app/README.md

 Ramses supports rendering into a SurfaceView and a TextureView.
 We are going to be using the former in this example.

-Next, we make our activity a listener to surface events, so that we can load our asset file after a surface is created, and adapt its size when the surface size is changed.
+Next, we make our activity listen to surface events, so that we can load our asset file after a surface is created, and adapt its size when the surface size is changed.
 First, implement the SurfaceHolder.Callback interface: